 Recommended Optional Program Components: online text material

-Course Objectives: This course provides an introduction to fundamental concepts of Management Information Systems in the modern business environment.
-New trends and innovations in the information and communication technologies are also discussed.
-Students are expected to create a new e-commerce business plan/idea during this course.
+Course Objectives: This course provides an introduction to fundamental concepts of Information Systems used in the modern business environment, as well as logistics operations.
+New trends and innovations in the information technologies are also discussed.
+Students will be familiarized with the information technologies that used in supply chain and logistics operations.

 Learning Outcomes